atrisha/atrisha.github.io/_pages/publications.md

 author_profile: true
 ---

-### Preprints:
+### Conferences and Workshops:

 **Sarkar, Atrisha**, Kate Larson, and Krzysztof Czarnecki.
 "Generalized dynamic cognitive hierarchy models for strategic driving behavior." arXiv preprint arXiv:2109.09861 (accepted for AAAI 2022).

 Kahn, Maximilian, **Sarkar, Atrisha**, and Krzysztof Czarnecki.
-"I Know You Can't See Me: Dynamic Occlusion-Aware Safety Validation of Strategic Planners for Autonomous Vehicles Using Hypergames." arXiv preprint arXiv:2109.09807 (2021).
+"I Know You Can't See Me: Dynamic Occlusion-Aware Safety Validation of Strategic Planners for Autonomous Vehicles Using Hypergames." arXiv preprint arXiv:2109.09807 (accepted for ICRA 2022).

-Marko Ilievski, Sean Sedwards, Ashish Gaurav, Aravind Balakrishnan, **Atrisha Sarkar,** Jaeyoung Lee, Frédéric Bouchard, Ryan De Iaco, Krzysztof Czarnecki "Design Space of Behaviour Planning for Autonomous Driving." *arXiv* preprint arXiv:1908.07931 (2019).

-### Conferences and Workshops:

 **Sarkar, Atrisha,** and Krzysztof Czarnecki.
 "Solution Concepts in Hierarchical Games Under Bounded Rationality With Applications to Autonomous Driving." *Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 35.
 No. 6.* (AAAI) 2021. (acceptance rate: 21%)